 But there’s a cure for those winter tomato blues.

 Let’s talk about those fun packages of small cherry and grape tomatoes that brighten our winter produce departments.
+They make a beautiful cherry tomato pasta sauce.

 They’re colorful and they pop with flavor.
 Not only are they scrumptious to snack on, but they’re in every salad I prepare because they’re easy to cut in half.
 Just grab your sharpest serrated knife.